makinacorpus/django_pyoidc/docs/tutorial.rst

         ]
     }

-You can also set this class on a per-view basis using the ``authentication_classes`` attribute :
+You can also set this class on a per-view basis using the ``authentication_classes`` attribute:

 .. code-block:: python
     :caption: views.py

     from django_pyoidc.drf.authentication import OIDCBearerAuthentication

-    class ExampleViewSet(ModelViewSet) :
+    class ExampleViewSet(ModelViewSet):
         authentication_classes = [OIDCBearerAuthentication]

 This class looks up the OIDC provider named ``drf`` in the ``DJANGO_PYOIDC`` setting.
 As such, you can only have one provider for all your API authentication, as you can not define